 Who says you can’t be a feminist and get married?!
 OK so we know the whole tradition of marriage used to be about ownership and property.
 But times have changed and modern feminist weddings are simply about celebrating love.

 Women who want to take the lead on the engagement can find inspiration from these eight women who proposed.
 Or this feminist who wanted both herself and her partner to experience the proposal.
 And sod waiting for the 29th February to come round, you choose the timing!

 3 The engagement ring

 Some say they signify possession, to ward off other suitors.
 Others believe they show a giver’s commitment to a proposal.
-(Here’s why one woman will be passing on an engagement ring.)
 Either way, the choice of giving or receiving an engagement ring is all yours.
 Personally I think it’s great to see more modern couples choosing or designing bespoke engagement rings together.
+Previous clients Shan and Rob exchanged engagement rings after mutually deciding to get married.
 For feminists, the expectation that a man will spend two months salary on a diamond now looks out-dated.
 And with so many better things to spend money on together (hello wedding party knees-up or honeymoon travelling!), a Haribo ring or Hula Hoop crisp ring might be more your cup of tea!
-Find out more about the interesting history of engagement rings on Rebel Circus.

 4 Feminist bridal party

 Ditch the Bridesmaids and groomsmen gender roles and choose who you want to be at your side for the parties on the day.
 You’re a guy and your best mate is a girl?
-You’re a hetero girl and your bestie is a gay man?
+You’re a girl and your bestie is a man?
 Great!
 Choose the people who know you best and will keep you relaxed and happy on your big day, regardless of their gender: best woman, man of honour, wedding squad, usherettes and bridesmen all work the same.
+Ultimately you gotta have people around you that you can trust.
 Even your dog could get involved!

 5 Who pays?